OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

 ---
-title: Build an Excel task pane add-in using Vue
+title: Use Vue to build an Excel task pane add-in
-description: Learn how to build a simple Excel task pane add-in by using the Office JS API and Vue. ms.date: 06/16/2021 ms.prod: excel
+description: Learn how to build a simple Excel task pane add-in by using the Office JS API and Vue. ms.date: 07/06/2021 ms.prod: excel
 localization_priority: Priority
 ---